thunderbird/webext-docs/changes/esr91.rst

   accessed from the ``attachments`` property in an :ref:`onShown <menus.onShown>` or :ref:`onClicked <menus.onClicked>` listener.

-  *This change has been backported to Thunderbird 78.5.0.*

 * The standard properties available to :ref:`onShown <menus.onShown>` are now available for messages being displayed, if your extension has the ``messagesRead`` permission.